LeiShi/Synthetic-Diagnostics-Platform/src/FPSDP/Doc/BES/source/FPSDP.rst

 The following graph shows the dependencies between the different classes and the file where they are written.
-A black arrow shows an attribut dependency and a red one an inheritance.
+A black arrow shows an attribute dependency and a red one an inheritance.

 .. graphviz::